Celtic vs Rangers: Hoops will not give Scottish Premiership champions guard of honour, says John Kennedy

-Celtic will not give Scottish Premiership champions Rangers a guard of honour at Celtic Park on Sunday, John Kennedy has confirmed.
+Celtic will not give Scottish Premiership champions Rangers a guard of honour at Celtic Park on Sunday, interim manager John Kennedy has confirmed.

-Rangers ended Celtic's nine-year dominance of Scottish football by winning their first Premiership title for a decade earlier this month.
+The Scottish government announced on Friday the Old Firm will go ahead as planned, with both Glasgow clubs in league action for the first time since Rangers ended Celtic's nine-year dominance of Scottish football by winning their first Premiership title for a decade on March 7.

 - Scottish Premiership table